moneymickey/paid-follow/README.md

 # Lukso - Hack the Grid - Level 1 - PaidFollow Mini-App

-This contract allows universal profiles to sell LSP26 follows to other universal profiles.
+This mini app allows universal profiles to sell LSP26 follows to other universal profiles.

 [Video](https://vimeo.com/1055621478)